 - Type of calls: PC-to-phone, phone-to-phone (using an adapter), phone-to-phone smartphone app

 - Cost to use: Calls free from Vonage-to-Vonage, other calls are chargeable.
-Price plans start from £6/month for unlimited UK calls, and go up to £13.80/month for unlimited calls to 68 countries (including India).
+Price plans start from £7/month for unlimited UK landline calls, and from £11/month for unlimited landline calls to 70 countries (excluding India).

-- Can be used on: Landlines and Windows computers
+- Can be used on: Landlines, Windows computers, Macs (with additional software)

 - Feedback: Vonage feedback forum discussion